-Objective Knowledge of Skills Attitudes Teaching and learning methods Assessment To understand the importance and implications of the interrelationship between Endodontics and other clinical disciplines, particularly prosthodontics and periodontics Carry out periodontics and prosthodontics at the level of a skilled general dental practitioner; Assess the prosthodontic and periodontic status of teeth relevant to the restoration of the tooth Relevant biology, anatomy, physiology, pathology and microbiology, including appropriate antimicrobial prescription where necessary; The evidence and mechanisms by which oral microorganisms may be dispersed and cause disease in distant sites; The factors which make a tooth unrestorable; The adverse effects of treatment procedures on tooth structure; The principles and practice of restoring root canal treated teeth; Occlusion and its Use appropriate knowledge and clinical techniques to diagnose related clinical problems from first principles; Manage combined periodontal and endodontic lesions; Co-ordinate management of patients requiring endodontic and/or prosthodontic treatment before, during and after periodontal treatment; Demonstrate treatment planning and management skills in dealing with medically compromised and special needs patients; Demonstrate treatment planning and management skills in assessing teeth for root canal treatment and restoration, or extraction and replacement with an implant.
-Demonstrate treatment planning and practical skills Integrate knowledge, and practical expertise in the assessment of multidisciplinary cases; Act on limitations of knowledge and practical experience in the assessment and management of interdisciplinary cases; Act ethically in seeking the best interdisciplinary care for patients.
-Workplace (clinical) experience with appropriate trainers Workplace (skills laboratory) training in the execution and evaluation of clinical techniques Appropriate range of clinical assessments Attend trainee seminars within department Attendance at suitable courses Attendance at suitable meetings Independent study ARCP Case reports CBD DOPS Mini -CEX MSF SPECIALTY MEMBERSHIP influence on necessary for restoring endodontic practice; endodontically treated teeth endodontic practice; • Soft tissue management in restorative practice; • The diagnosis and management of perioendo lesions; • Dental materials, equipment and technical requirements to provide relevant treatment endodontically treated teeth using a range of techniques; • Apply knowledge of occlusion in the assessment and management of endodontically involved teeth. • Demonstrate the ability to assess when the input of specialist colleagues is required in the planning and execution of integrated care (eg: orthodontic movement of a fractured or resorbed tooth) • Communicate clear treatment plans to colleagues including other dental specialists, primary care practitioners and DCPs, where appropriate
+Objective Knowledge of Skills Attitudes Teaching and learning methods Assessment To understand the importance and implications of the interrelationship between Periodontics and other clinical disciplines, particularly prosthodontics and endodontics Carry out endodontics and prosthodontics at the level of a skilled general dental practitioner; Assess the prosthodontic and endodontic status of teeth relevant to the periodontal status.
+Relevant biology, anatomy, physiology, pathology and microbiology, including appropriate antimicrobial prescription where necessary; The evidence and mechanisms by which oral microorganisms may be dispersed and cause disease in distant sites; The factors which make a tooth unrestorable; The adverse effects of treatment procedures on tooth structure; occlusion and its influence on periodontic practice; Soft tissue management Use appropriate knowledge and clinical techniques to diagnose related clinical problems from first principles; Manage combined periodontal and endodontic lesionsCoordinate management of patients requiring Periodontic and/or prosthodontic treatment before, during and after periodontal treatment; Demonstrate treatment planning and management skills in dealing with medically compromised and special needs patients; Apply knowledge of occlusion in the assessment and management of Periodontically involved teeth.
+Demonstrate the ability to assess when the input of specialist colleagues is required in the planning and execution of integrated care Integrate knowledge, and practical expertise in the assessment of multidisciplinary cases; Act on limitations of knowledge and practical experience in the assessment and management of interdisciplinary cases; Act ethically in seeking the best interdisciplinary care for patients.
+Workplace (clinical) experience with appropriate trainers Workplace (skills laboratory) training in the execution and evaluation of clinical techniques Appropriate range of clinical assessments Attend trainee seminars within department Attendance at suitable courses Attendance at suitable meetings Independent study ARCP Case reports CBD DOPS Mini -CEX MSF SPECIALTY MEMBERSHIP in restorative practice; The pathogenesis, diagnosis and management of periodontal diseases; The diagnosis and management of perioendo lesions; The biological rationale and indications for dental implants; The procedures for Communicate clear treatment plans to colleagues including other dental specialists, primary care practitioners and DCPs, where appropriate placement, restoration and maintenance of dental implants; Dental materials, equipment and technical requirements to provide relevant treatment